+the tuple (Analytics ID, address (e.g. URL or FQDN) of Model file), when multiple ML models is not supported; or

-the tuple (Analytics ID, address (e.g. URL or FQDN) of Model file)Notification Correlation Information.
+the tuple (Analytics ID, one or more tuples of unique ML Model identifier and address (e.g. URL or FQDN) of Model file).

 Inputs, Optional: Validity period, Spatial validity.

 Outputs, Required: Operation execution result indication.